tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 VirtualNetDevice, and the packet will go through the dowlink delivery process in order to reach its destination UE.

+Note that the EPS Bearer QoS is not enforced on the S1-U links, it is assumed that the overprovisioning of the link bandwidth is sufficient to meet the QoS requirements of all bearers.

 S1AP
 +++++